cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 This section elaborates on the various ``kubeProxyReplacement`` options:

-- ``kubeProxyReplacement=strict``: This option expects a kube-proxy-free Kubernetes setup where Cilium is expected to fully replace all kube-proxy functionality.
+- ``kubeProxyReplacement=strict``: When using this option, it's highly recommended to run a kube-proxy-free Kubernetes setup where Cilium is expected to fully replace all kube-proxy functionality.
+However, if it's not possible to remove kube-proxy for specific reasons (e.g. Kubernetes distribution limitations), it's also acceptable to leave it deployed in the background.
+Just be aware of the potential side effects on existing nodes as mentioned above when running kube-proxy in co-existence.
 Once the Cilium agent is up and running, it takes care of handling Kubernetes services of type ClusterIP, NodePort, LoadBalancer, services with externalIPs as well as HostPort.
   If the underlying kernel version requirements are not met (see :ref:`kubeproxy-free` note), then the Cilium agent will bail out on start-up with an error message.